A Pirate's Life

 He told him no tales, sang no songs of the sea,

-Spoke only of doctors, books and such things.
+spoke only of doctors, books and such things.

 And as he kissed his boy goodbye, nevermore to see,

-He knew the lad destined to walk with kings.
+he knew the lad destined to walk with kings.

 Comments